Harry-Wagener/DSE-220/README.md

 - **Visualization**: Confusion matrices, feature importance plots, train vs test comparison charts
 - **Threshold Analysis**: Precision-recall trade-off for business decision-making

+### Model2 Notebook Highlights

+`Model2.ipynb` extends the pipeline in two stages:
+1. **Unsupervised exploration** – engineer `salary_rank` and VADER-based `feedback_sentiment_score`, run PCA on encoded leaver segments, and apply KMeans (k≈3) to reveal dominant turnover narratives (burnout/compensation vs relocation/personal).
+2. **Segmented supervised models** – train separate Random Forests for the burnout/compensation cohort and the relocation/personal cohort, each with ColumnTransformers, RandomUnderSampler, and balanced class weights; finally benchmark an `XGBClassifier` on the full dataset using the same feature set.

+These additions improved recall on the high-risk burnout cluster (~0.76) while keeping precision above 0.70, and the global XGBoost baseline achieved ~0.85 ROC-AUC, providing a stronger reference point for future experimentation.